neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 5 - Graph Data Science/README.md

-# Lab 4 - Graph Data Science
+# Lab 5 - Graph Data Science
-asd

-## Unsupervised learning on graphs
-asd

-## Creating a graph embedding
-asd

-## Exporting to pandas
-asd

-## Importing to Vertex AI
-asd

-## Training a model
-asd
+In this lab, we're going to work with a notebook.
+We're going to generate a graph embedding.
+This will be an additional feature we can use to train our machine learning model later.

+So, open up the notebook [here](embedding.ipynb)